 Write your quantum program

 Before running on quantum hardware, you’ll need to figure out whether your program can run on existing hardware, and how many resources it will consume.
-You can use the trace simulator to estimate how many qubits and quantum gates you need and debug classical code that is part of your quantum program.

 Submit jobs to the Azure Quantum service

 You can submit your Q# programs (also known as jobs) to Azure Quantum through your preferred development environment, both locally and online.
 For more information, see how to submit Q# jobs.
 You can also run and submit quantum circuits written in Qiskit and Cirq languages.